'S.T.A.R.' #1.

 Early life and career

-Born in Brussels in 1962, Cayman was one of Eddy Paape's pupils at the Saint-Gilles Institute.
-He made his debut with two short stories written by Yves Duval for Tintin magazine at the age of 22.
-He remained a regular contributor to the magazine throughout the decade with many stories in cooperation with the writers Muriel Beullens, Bert Decorte and Bom.
-These included short-lived series like 'Ken Cargo' (with Decorte, 1986) and 'Mosquito' (with Bom, 1988).
+Thierry Cayman was born in Brussels in 1962.
+Comics were an important part of his childhood, as his father worked at Éditions du Lombard.
+In 1982 and 1983, Cayman was one of Eddy Paape's pupils at the Saint-Gilles Institute of Fine Arts.
+At the age of 22, he made his debut at Le Lombard with two short stories written by Yves Duval for Tintin magazine.
+He remained a regular contributor to the magazine throughout the decade with many stories in collaboration with the writers Muriel Beullens, Bert Decorte and Bom.
+These included the short-lived series like 'Ken Cargo' (with Decorte, 1986) and 'Mosquito' (with Bom, 1988).

 Sylvain de Rochefort and other medieval-themed comics

-In 1989 Cayman and Bom launched their medieval series 'Sylvain de Rochefort' (1989-1994) in Tintin's successor Hello Bédé.
-It was serialized until late 1992 and collected in four albums by Le Lombard between 1990 and 1994.
+In 1989, Cayman and Bom launched their medieval series 'Sylvain de Rochefort' (1989-1994) in Tintin's successor Hello Bédé.
+It was serialized until late 1992 and collected in four albums by publisher Le Lombard between 1990 and 1994.
 Cayman remained in the same time period with 'Godefroy de Bouillon - Les Chevaliers maudits' (1995-1996), of which he made three albums with writer Claude Rappé for Éditions Hélyode and Claude Lefrancq Éditeur.
+The first installment was colored by Cayman's first wife, Carine Rixhon.
 When the publisher went bankrupt, Cayman initially went to work as an illustrator for Éditions Hemma and as a storyboard artist for advertising films.
+In the mid-1990s, Cayman had additionally drawn naughty jokes under the pseudonym Cat.

 'Sylvain de Rochefort' (Dutch version from Kuifje #12, 1991).